HOME—BSA Handbooks & Handbook Covers—Scout Handbook—13th & 14th Editions

 14th Edition

 With the BSA's sudden decision to admit girls as Scouts, the 13th handbook edition has become the shortest-lived edition (less than three years) except for the temporary Original Edition.
 However, since the 14th Edition is almost identical to the 13th, the combined 13th/14th Editions should last for a more normal period of time.
-The reason for creating a "new" Edition is the unusual one of wanting to have gender-specific versions for boys and for girls (BSA had originally considered releasing a single Handbook with gender-neutral terminology and photos of boys and girls—as they have done for the Cub Scout program—but then decided to have separate gender-specific Handbooks).
-The only differences between the 13th and 14th Editions are gender-specific photos and terminology, the program name (changed from 'Boy Scouting' to 'Scouts BSA'), an expanded and rewritten Personal Safety Awareness chapter, and a few minor corrections/updates.
+The reason for creating a "new" Edition is the unusual one of wanting to have gender-specific versions for boys and for girls (BSA had originally considered releasing a single Handbook with gender-neutral terminology and photos of boys and girls—as they have done for the Cub Scout program—but then decided to have separate gender-specific Handbooks to match the requirement for separate boy-only and girl-only troops).
+With the December 2025 decision to allow coed ('family') troops, the latest release, like the Cub Scout handbooks, shows both boys and girls throughout.
+The 14th Editions also updated gender-related photos and terminology, updated the program name (from 'Boy Scouting' to 'Scouts BSA'), expanded and rewrote the Personal Safety Awareness chapter, and made a few other minor corrections/updates.

 Here are all the differences I spotted with a page-by-page comparison of the 13th Edition and the girls & boys 14th Editions: